TheSumitNain/weatherApp-Vue/README.md

 ✅ 5-day weather forecast
 ✅ Responsive design for all devices

-🛠 Tech Stack
+🛠 Tech Stack:-

 Vue.js 3
 OpenWeatherMap API

-🔧 Installation
+🔧 Installation:-

 Follow these steps to set up the project locally:

 # Clone the repository